 You probably think that lilies will take years and years to grow from seed because they are so big and beautiful but they don’t.
 Some will bloom in only 18 months if the proper procedure is followed.

-Epigeal or “quick-type” seedepis
+Epigeal or “quick-type” seed

 It is best for beginners to start with the epigeal or “quicktype” seeds.
 They can be planted directly in prepared ground or in a cold frame, but much quicker results are possible with windowsill or fluorescent light culture.